darrenthebozz/LinuxPatches/README.md

 No longer includes Debug Kernel

 Optional OOM Killer Patch:
-Lets you remove OOM Killer.
+Replaces OOM Killer with panic.

 Flatmem Patch:
 Attempts to enable flatmem usage.
 Useful when your system does not support NUMA.